-We encourage students to view the junior field practice as an opportunity to take on a challenge by accepting a field of practice they would not choose because of fear or unfamiliarity with a particular client population.
+We encourage students to view the junior field practice as an opportunity to take on a challenge by accepting a field of practice that they would not ordinarily choose because of fear or unfamiliarity with a particular client population.
 This is a requirement for students to become generalist practitioners, i.e. being able to work with any client population.
 Dealing with such a challenge stimulates growth and expands the horizons of students.
 For example, students who resist mental health placements are often surprised to learn that they like working in this area, once they have experienced it.

 Once a potential practice site is identified, the Director of Field Education notifies the student.
 Within one week of being matched, the student is expected to contact the field site to schedule an interview with the perspective field instructor or agency designee.
-If the student fails to contact the field site within the designated week, the student risks not being able to interview at the site and consequently may need to be matched with a different site.
-Students make their own appointments as one way to encourage appropriate assertiveness.
-In preparation of the interview, the student should review the perspective agency's website and gather some basic information about the population with which the agency works.
+If the student fails to contact the field site within the designated week, the student risks not being able to interview at the site and consequently may not be re-matched or may be matched with a different site.

+In preparation of the interview, the student should review the perspective field site's website and gather some basic information about the population with which the organization works.
 The student is expected to dress professionally for the interview.
-They are encouraged to bring a resume and a list of questions they want to discuss so that the interview will be a two-way process, i.e. similar to a job interview.
+They are encouraged to bring a resume and a list of questions they want to discuss so the interview can be a two-way process, i.e. similar to a job interview.
 Both students and field instructors are encouraged to be frank and open in discussing all aspects of the placement.
 After the interview, students are asked to send a letter or email thanking the prospective field instructor for their time and confirming their acceptance of the field practicum.
-Also, students are to complete the practicum interview form stating that they are accepting the practicum assignment.
+Also, students are to complete the practicum interview form.
 Most practicums are finalized at the first interview: however, in some cases students return for a second interview.
 If there are questions or concerns by the student or the potential field instructor, the Director of Field Education should be contacted.

-If after the interview, the student has concerns about the match and/or would like to be considered for a different placement, the student must submit those concerns and/or request in writing to the Director of Field Education for further discussion.
+If after the interview, the student has concerns about the placement and/or would like to be considered for a different field practicum, the student must submit those concerns and/or request in writing to the Director of Field Education for further discussion.
 Since students are expected to go to urban, rural, and suburban placements, refusal of practicums based on location is not acceptable nor meets the standards of NASW.
-Students are expected to complete their interview and finalize the match by the conclusion of the fall semester for a junior field practicum and by the conclusion of the spring semester for a senior practicum.
-If the match is not finalized by the stated date and it is determined to be the result of a lack of follow through by the student, the student will not be able to enter field during the next semester.
+Students are expected to complete their interview and finalize the placement by the conclusion of the fall semester for a junior practicum and by the conclusion of the spring semester for a senior practicum.
+If the placement is not finalized by the stated date and it is determined to be the result of a lack of follow through by the student, the student will not be able to enter field during the next semester.
 Instead, the student will need to meet with the Director of Field Education and/or the Chair/Director of the Undergraduate Social Work Department to discuss an alternative plan for the student.
 Similarly, if a student is turned down by more than one potential field site, the student needs to meet with the Field Director to assess whether the student can go forward into the field.